Chapter 10 Combining rasters and vector layers

 plot(st_geometry(reserve), add = TRUE)

-Figure 10.12: Density (observations per pixel) of rare plants in the nature reserve, with a logarithmic scale
+Figure 10.12: Density (observations per pixel) of rare plants in the nature reserve, with a logarithmic color scale

 10.2.4 Standardizing density units